Foundation Accepting Applications for Church Financial Leadership Grants

 April 16, 2019 by Susan Herman

-Applications are now being accepted for the Presbyterian Foundation’s Church Financial Leadership Grant program.
+Applications, which you can fill out here, are now being accepted for the Presbyterian Foundation’s Church Financial Leadership Grant program.

 Applicants must be a pastor, commissioned ruling elder, (CRE), or leader of a 1001 New Worshiping Community within the Presbyterian Church (U.S.A.).
 Church stewardship team members are encouraged to apply with their pastors.
 The grants will enable pastoral leaders to institute best practices for church financial leadership, introduce them to new models of giving and stewardship, and offer new ways to talk about money and form generous disciples within their church.

 “Grantees have reported transformative effects on their ministry context from increased giving, feeling more comfortable talking about money,” says Rev. David Loleng, Director of Church Financial Literacy for the Presbyterian Foundation.
 “They are learning that financial leadership isn’t just about fund raising but is also about forming generous disciples and churches that make an impact in their communities.”

 Education changed pastors’ perspectives